How to Make Blogging a Part of your Online Teaching Presence

 How do you reach out to the world of education and discover yourself at the same time?

 To be a positive force in education you’ve got to open yourself up to the global community of teachers and learners online.
 Gone are the days of advertisements, neat suits and polished curriculum vitaes.
 You are no longer a number or a statistic in education.
 You are a unique personality with a presence.
 I can think of no better way to build up your online presence than to blog and show the educational world who you really are.
+How to proceed to teach online and expand?

 This article will show you how to make your presence shine, both through the detours of your own self-discovery, and through dynamic networks of challenge and change.
 It’s all about building trust from the inside out.